acc4uvmlabs/uvm_labs/README.md

 We have tried giving as many instructions as possible.
 All the files are templated using Python script.

+We have practiced these labs with multiple simulator, you can use any simulator that's available to you.
+We have also provided a sample run script.
+It is executable.
+Command to simulate a script:  ./run

 There is always a scope for improvement, please excuse us for any inconvenience. :)